★ free shipping worldwide on orders $200+ ★

 Whether or not white gold turns yellow depends on the base alloy, so the gold used underneath the rhodium plating.
 White gold itself does not change color, and the color will remain the same.
 So to prevent white gold changing color, choose a white gold alloy that's more white than yellow to begin with, and that does not need to be rhodium plated.

 The first thing to do is ask your jeweler what kind of alloy they use for their white gold.
 If it’s a silver-based alloy, your jewelry will likely turn yellow over time.
 If it’s a nickel-based alloy, be aware it may trigger allergies.
-If it’s a palladium-based alloy, your white gold is unlikely to turn yellow.
+If it’s a palladium-based alloy, your white gold is unlikely to turn yellow, but it may lose some brightness over time.

 Can you turn yellow gold into white gold, and vice versa?